Where My Country Gone?: Plot

-Kyle is unwillingly honored at the White House by Barack Obama for his acceptance of Caitlyn Jenner (in the previous episode).
+Kyle Broflovski is unwillingly honored at the White House by Barack Obama for his acceptance of Caitlyn Jenner (in the previous episode).
 His reward is to be driven back home by Jenner, who runs over a pedestrian while leaving the White House (in reference to Jenner's real life collision).

 Mr. Garrison observes that many Canadians have entered the United States illegally, placing many Canadian students in South Park Elementary.
 When he reacts intolerantly to a group of them disrupting his class, PC Principal forces the entire faculty to take "Canadian-language" night classes to better help their Canadian students.
 Garrison reacts to this by composing a song, "Where My Country Gone?" lamenting how illegal immigration has ruined his country.
 He uses the song to rally the townspeople to his cause.
-When Garrison interrupts a school presentation on Canadian history he is fired, stirring tension between American and Canadian students.
-Cartman and his friends decide that the only way to bring peace is to encourage a romantic relationship between the factions: they appoint Butters to ask out a Canadian girl.
+When Garrison interrupts a school presentation on Canadian history, he is fired, stirring tension between American and Canadian students.
+Eric Cartman and his friends decide that the only way to bring peace is to encourage a romantic relationship between the factions: they appoint Butters Stotch to ask out a Canadian girl.

 Garrison gets the entire town behind his proposal to literally "fuck the Canadians to death", then build a wall to prevent further illegal immigration from Canada.
 However, it is discovered that Canada has already built an immense border wall of its own, to (according to a Canada border guard) prevent Americans from raping Canadian women and preserve Canada's "cool shit".
 To find out what "cool shit" they are hiding, Garrison sneaks into Canada by going over Niagara Falls in a barrel.